-3 Grid Resource Allocation for Mobile Services (GRAMS)
+3 Grid Resource Allocations for Mobile Services (GRAMS)

-In this section, we build upon our prior work [17] that uses a graph-theoretic approach to address grid resource scheduling for static clients executing QoS-sensitive applications.
+Our prior work [17] uses a graph-theoretic approach to address the resource scheduling problem in multimedia grid environments for static clients.
 We now propose the GRAMS (Grid Resource Allocation for Mobile Services) algorithm to find suitable VSs for mobile hosts in a grid system.
-The objectives of the GRAMS process is to (a) satisfy user QoS requirements; (b) discover localized grid resources so as to minimize network overhead(c) bound the number of VS switches during the lifetime of a request; and (d) adapt to dynamic changes in user mobility and VS availabilities.
-We now define terms and notational conventions that will be used in the rest of this paper.
+The objectives of the GRAMS process is to (a) execute load-based adaptive VS selection; (b) satisfy user QoS requirements; (c) bound the number of VS switches during the lifetime of a request; and (d) adapt to dynamic changes in user mobility and VS availabilities.